-Cath has been working as a companion animal clinical veterinarian since 2000.
+Cath has been a companion animal clinical veterinarian since 2000.
 She has worked in a range of practices, both in New Zealand and in the United Kingdom.
-Based in Invercargill for the past 12 years, she has been actively involved in owning and running a mixed animal practice, and understands both the clinical context and financial challenges faced by pet owners.
-She serves on the Board of the New Zealand Veterinary Association, has been President of its Companion Animal Branch for three years, and has been an association Southland regional representative for the past 10 years.
-Cath has a passion for anything in the outdoors, and loves exploring New Zealand's back-country haunts.
-She shares her home with her husband and Willow, a food-obsessed, lap-loving elderly cat.
+Currently based in Central Otago and travelling the country as a locum contractor.
+She has spent 12 years as a part-owner of a mixed animal practice in Invercargill, and has also served on the Board of the New Zealand Veterinary Association, was President of its Companion Animal Branch for three years, and a Southland regional representative for 10 years.
+Cath has also worked for the Veterinary Council of NZ as a Continuing Professional Development auditor, is a trustee of Companion Animals NZ Trust, and has been contracted to the SPCA to help write their veterinary procedures.
+Cath has a passion for anything in the outdoors, and loves exploring New Zealand's back-country haunts by foot, bike or skis.
+She shares her central Otago home with her husband, who is also an experienced companion animal veterinarian.

 John's first veterinary job was in Whangarei, but an interest in research lured him back to Massey after a couple of years of clinical practice.
-After completing a PhD looking at the role of alcohol and antioxidants in the prevention of heart disease in people he decided to explore his interest in understanding how diseases develop.
+After completing a PhD he decided to explore his interest in understanding how diseases develop.
 To learn more he completed a two-year pathology residency at Michigan State University.
 After becoming a member of the American College of Veterinary Pathologists John took up a role as a diagnostic pathologist at the University of Georgia where he spent his time investigating skin diseases and tumours in companion animals.
 After four years he decided to return home and has been at the pathology department at Massey University since.
 His main research interest is investigating causes of cancer in animals and trying to more accurately predict cancer behaviour.
-John enjoys the teaching component of his job and says coming back to New Zealand was the best decision of hislife, "as here I met my wonderful partner with whom I now have two young children."
-In his free time John enjoys mountain biking and taking his dog on long walks.
+This research has revealed the role of infectious diseases in cancer biology in animals and John has written around 180 peer-reviewed publications as well as chapters in prestigious textbooks both in the fields of infectious diseases as well as cancer in domestic animals.
+In 2020 his contribution to veterinary science was recognised by being award the degree of Doctor in Science (DSc).
+In 2021 John became the Research Director of the School of Veterinary Science at Massey University.
+In his free time John enjoys mountain biking and taking his dogs on long walks.

 Laura joined the veterinary nursing industry in 2008, having graduated from Unitec with a Diploma in Veterinary Nursing.
 Her veterinary nursing career has been a varied one.
 She started off working in a couple of small animal practices in Auckland before heading off on a 12 month OE to the UK.
 She worked in a variety of practices around England, including four months at the RSPCA, before returning to New Zealand to manage a veterinary clinic in Auckland, a role she thoroughly enjoyed.
 In 2013 her career focus changed with the opportunity to follow a dream and start teaching veterinary nursing.
-She is currently a lecturer in Applied Animal Health at Unitec Institute of Technology, which is one of the primary veterinary nursing education providers in New Zealand.
-Teaching has become her passion, and after having completed a BSc and PG Cert in Veterinary Education, she is working towards an MSc, and has begun research into the veterinary nursing profession, which includes looking into the role of the veterinary nurse in modern practice.
+She is currently the Academic Programme Manager in Applied Animal Health at Unitec Institute of Technology, which is one of the primary veterinary nursing education providers in New Zealand.
+Teaching, research and advancing the veterinary nursing profession has become her passion.
+Her research includes looking into the role of the veterinary nurse in modern practice, and a focus on compassion fatigue.
 She is a member of the New Zealand Veterinary Nursing Association executive committee, and the South Pacific Animal Welfare board.
 She spends most of her spare time either in dance class or at dance competitions.
-She thoroughly enjoys ceroc dancing, which she says is not her forte but helps to keep her fit, and gives her the opportunity to meet lots of interesting people.
+She has one dog, Min, who regularly joins her at work, providing plenty of cuddles for her students.